Marker Logo

 Erected 2022.
 (Marker Number 6-75.)

 Location.
 40° 24.876′ N, 84° 14.617′ W. Marker is near Anna, Ohio, in Shelby County.
-Marker is at the intersection of Hardin - Wapak Road (County Route 20) and Blanke Road (County Route 76), on the right when traveling south on Hardin - Wapak Road.
+It is at the intersection of Hardin - Wapak Road (County Route 20) and Blanke Road (County Route 76), on the right when traveling south on Hardin - Wapak Road.
 The marker stands near the crossing of Loramie Creek.
 Touch for map.
 Marker is at or near this postal address: 14811 Hardin Wapak Road, Anna OH 45302, United States of America.
 Touch for directions.

 Village of Rumley Marker image.
 Click for full size.

-Photographed By Rev. Ronald Irick, June 9, 2022
+Photographed by Rev. Ronald Irick, June 9, 2022

 2. Village of Rumley Marker